lbutry/nii2stl_docker/README.md

 **Example for advanced use**

-This code is required if you want to e.g. skip FreeSurfer, use custom brainstem smoothing and obtain an STL file for each hemissphere:
+This code is required if you want to e.g. skip FreeSurfer, use custom brainstem smoothing and obtain an STL file for each hemisphere:
 - Mac/Linux: `docker run -t -v ./:/app/share lbutry/nii2stl -fs_skip -smoothing 0 -hemi`
 - Windows: `docker run -t -v .\/:/app/share lbutry/nii2stl -fs_skip -smoothing 0 -hemi`